 Maternity and Paternity Leave To be part of the challenge against some of the societal issues described earlier, Regent's University London now provides for six months full pay adoption, maternity and paternity leave and launched a buddying scheme for returning parents to the workplace.
 This signals a push against the traditional view of caring responsibilities.
-Flexible Working Regent's University London is a keen supporter of flexible working and continues to promote alternative working patterns, such as , job-sharing and part-time hours.
+Flexible Working Regent's University London is a keen supporter of flexible working and continues to promote alternative working patterns, such as, job-sharing and part-time hours.
 Colleagues can request flexible working from day one or even as part of recruitment process, which can support the representation of women in higher positions.
 On 22 November 2023 Fawcett reported on their research that flexible working was key to reducing the gender pay gap.
 We have also successfully introduced Blended working guidelines to promote flexibility more broadly in an informal way.
 Equality Training A mandatory equalities e-learning module is included, amongst a suite of mandatory e-learning training modules which colleagues have to complete.
 This provides colleagues with a clear understanding of the law, protective characteristics, unconscious bias and bystanding and how good practice should apply in the workplace.
 Progression We will always promote vacancies internally first if we believe we have the skillset and we nurture our own talent and encourage them to apply.
 As part of the revised PDR process, there will be space for meaningful career conversations as well as personal development.
 We continue to support the Aurora Programme, which is a sector wide initiative to support female development.
-In recent years, 20 colleagues have benefited from this programme and our next group of colleagues will enrol this autumn.
+In recent years, over 30 colleagues have benefited from this programme and our next group of colleagues will enrol this autumn.
+At the time of this report, 60 per cent of the colleagues being considered for academic promotion are female.
+In addition, across 2024, 81 per cent of colleagues who had a form of progression were female.
 Declaration We confirm that data reported by the Regent's University London is accurate and has been calculated according to the requirements and methodology set out in the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017.
 Valerie De Saegher Chief People Officer